 Just seven days after clearing the Senate, Gov. Reynolds put pen to paper and made legal sports betting in Iowa a reality.

 August 2019 – The first sportsbooks in Iowa were launched on August 15, 2019.
 Several of them opened retail only sportsbooks, however, others launched mobile sports betting apps in Iowa that same day.
 William Hill was the first major online operator to open for business in the state, but more operators are expected to join the Iowa sports betting industry over time.

 Where Can I Bet on Sports in Iowa?

 Under the terms of SF617, all casinos in the state can host their own sportsbook.
 In practice, this means those within state lines have the potential to bet on sports at 19 different venues.
-Although there may be some casinos in Iowa that don’t exercise their right to offer sports betting, it’s expected the majority will.
+Every casino in the state has received a license to operate sports betting and all but the Queen Casino has launched a retail sportsbook.

 What are the best legal sportsbooks in Iowa?